Skip to content

 2. Action: Launch Tallyfy process

-• Verify your Tallyfy API token is active and has proper permissions
+• Confirm your API token is active and hasn’t expired

-• Check that X-Tallyfy-Client: APIClient header is included
+• Check that the X-Tallyfy-Client: APIClient header is included

-• Ensure the Tallyfy template ID is correct (not the template name)
+• Verify the template ID is the timeline ID, not the template name

 Kick-off form data not appearing?

-• Field names in prerun must match exactly (case-sensitive)
+• Field names in prerun must match exactly (they’re case-sensitive)

 Middleware > Workato